WhatYouThing/SimpleSniper/README.md

 **SimpleSniper is a Node.js script made for Discord, to serve as a useful utility tool for Discord users.**

-The script is currently in very early development, so if you do use it, ill appreciate you sharing feedback or giving bug reports through github (or by adding me on discord).
+The script is currently in very early development, so if you do use it, ill appreciate you sharing feedback or giving bug reports through github (or by joining the discord).

 DISCORD SERVER: https://discord.gg/HACZXtr